sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 - `REACT_APP_SHARETRIBE_USING_SSL`

+  When using Render, this value should be set to false.

-  Redirect HTTP to HTTPS?<br/> Use value: true
+  Redirect HTTP to HTTPS?<br/> Use value: false

 - `SERVER_SHARETRIBE_TRUST_PROXY`